rutemf/1220944_1220772_G01/Docs/Phase1/WP2A-Books/Ph1-7-RegisterBooks/Ph1-7-RegisterBooks.md

 - AC
 -
 ### 1.4.
 Found out Dependencies
-- The Libarian must be authenticated in the system
+- The Librarian must be authenticated in the system
 ### 1.5 Input and Output Data
 - The librarian needs to give all the details to register the book **Input Data:**
 * Typed data:
     * ISBN
     * Title
-    * Desription
+    * Description
     * Author(s)
     * Genre